Guide for applicants aged under 18

 Your first days in Leeds

 You should visit our Student Information Service as soon as possible after arriving in Leeds.
-Our friendly team are here Monday to Friday to help you with getting set up with IT and a SIM card, completing registration and working through all the other start-up tasks.
+Our friendly team are here Monday to Friday to help you to get set up with IT and a SIM card, complete registration and work through all the other start-up tasks.

-They can also give you information about welcome and social activities, where to get food, how to find your way around campus, and any other questions about student life.
+They can also give you information about welcome and social activities, where to get food and how to find your way around campus, and answer any other questions about student life.

 Your first meeting with your school student support team